Tips for Golfing Trips With Young Kids Skip to main content

 Purchase Special Equipment

-Investing in some cheap gold equipment made particularly for your kid can up the ante on the game's fun factor.
+Investing in some cheap golf equipment made particularly for your kid can up the ante on the game's fun factor.
 Something as basic as his collection of colourful gold balls would do.

 Play Golf At Sunrise